clan-lol/clan-core/docs/site/getting-started/installer.md

 === "**Linux OS**"
     ### Step 2.
 Flash Custom Installer

-    Using clan flash enables the inclusion of ssh public keys.
+    Using clan flash enables the inclusion of ssh public keys and wifi access points.
-    It also allows to set language and keymap currently in the installer image.
+    It also allows to set language and keymap in the installer image.

     ```bash
     clan flash --flake git+https://git.clan.lol/clan/clan-core \